jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

 II.
 Rules for Service Period Presented Free of Charge

 (1) According to the approved filing time of your website (from the time when your submission for the preliminary review of filing to the time of successful filing.
-If you give up filing halfway, then the time will be calculated since the time of your last submission for filing), JD Cloud will correspondingly extend the deadline of your monthly package (the extended service period is hereinafter referred to as “Free Period ”).
+If you give up filing halfway, then the time will be calculated since the time of your last submission for filing), JD Cloud will correspondingly extend the deadline of your monthly package (the extended service period is hereinafter referred to as “Free Period”).
 If your server’s period expires in advance (such as no renewal, early unsubscription, refund or other circumstances), you will not be entitled to enjoy the Free Period.

 (2) The Free Period shall be no more than 45 days;